 Augusta is known worldwide for golf.
 This city is located in Georgia’s heartland and is often referred to as the “Garden City” of the South.
 Augusta was established in the year 1736 and got its name from Princess August of Saxegotha.
 Thanks to the city’s strategic location inland, Augusta was spared most of the destruction during the end of the Civil War.
 For this reason, most of its historical buildings and landmarks still stand tall.
 Augusta is the second oldest and the second largest city in Georgia.

 Augusta is full of atmosphere, charm, and history.
 Even if you do not have time to travel far, there are so many tourist sights around the city that are just a short drive away.
 The area around Augusta is spectacular and well worth exploring.
-Let’s check out the best day trips from Augusta to kickstart your wanderlust.
+I’ve been visiting Augusta several times over the last years and discovered much of its attractions and landmarks.
+Here are, in my experience, the best day trips from from Augusta to kickstart your wanderlust.

 1. Augusta Museum of History